elsbrock/edgerouter-backup/index.md

 ### Credits

-These scripts are originally based on [tbyehl/edgerouter-backup](https://github.com/tbyehl/edgerouter-backup); this version does not relay via a permanently running SSH host and instead pushes directly to Github.
-It uses [go-ghwrite](https://github.com/elsbrock/go-ghwrite) under the hood.
+These scripts are originally based on [tbyehl/edgerouter-backup](https://github.com/tbyehl/edgerouter-backup).
+Compared to that project no external SSH host is required and instead the config is pushed directly to Github.
+It uses `[go-ghwrite](https://github.com/elsbrock/go-ghwrite)` under the hood.